Debian: Packages

 Package management operations can be performed with different tools available on Debian, from the lowest level command dpkg to graphical front-ends like Synaptic.
 The recommended standard for administering packages on a Debian system is the apt toolset.

 dpkg provides the low-level infrastructure for package management.
 The dpkg database contains the list of installed software on the current system.
 The dpkg command tool does not know about repositories.
 The command can work with local .deb package files, and information from the dpkg database.

 APT tools

-An Advanced Packaging Tool (APT) allows administering an installed Debian system to retrieve and resolve package dependencies from repositories.
+An Advanced Packaging Tool (APT) allows a Debian system to retrieve and resolve package dependencies from repositories.
 APT tools share dependency information and cached packages.